-Cash and cash equivalents Amortized cost
+Cash and cash equivalents

-Accounts receivable Amortized cost
+Accounts receivable

-Due from related party Amortized cost
+Due from related party

-Accounts payable and accrued liabilities Amortized cost
+Accounts payable and accrued liabilities

-Long-term debt Amortized cost
+Long-term debt

 With respect to financial assets measured at amortized cost, the Company assesses whether there are any indications of impairment.
 When there is an indication of impairment, and if the Company determines that during the year there was a significant adverse change in the expected timing or amount of future cash flows from a financial asset, they will then recognize a reduction as an impairment loss in the statements of income and comprehensive income.
-The reversal of a previously recognized impairment loss on a financial asset measured at amortized cost is recognized in the statements of income in the year the reversal occurs.
+The reversal of a previously recognized impairment loss on a financial asset measured at amortized cost is recognized in the statements of income and comprehensive income in the year the reversal occurs.